-love-seoul-korea asked: So, after spending 4 months in Japan and returning to the States, I'm curious... did you experience reverse-culture shock?
+love-seoul-korea said: So, after spending 4 months in Japan and returning to the States, I'm curious... did you experience reverse-culture shock?

 1. When I stepped off the plane in America, I noticed that Americans looked HUGE.
 Japanese people are all so slender I guess I had gotten used to assuming everybody looked that way.